pankaj-kumar34/terraform-provider-ibm/website/docs/r/app_config_environment.html.markdown

 ## Argument Reference

-The following arguments are supported:
+In addition to all argument references list, you can access the following attribute references after your resource is created.

-- `guid` - (Required, string) GUID of the App Configuration service.
+- `guid` - (Required, string) guid of the App Configuration service.
 Get it from the service instance credentials section of the dashboard.
-- `environment_id` - (Required, string) Environment Id.
+- `name` - (Required, string) Environment name.
-- `name` - (Required, string) Feature name.
+- `environment_id` - (Required, string) Environment id.
-- `description` - (Optional, string) Feature description.
+- `description` - (Optional, string) Environment description.
-- `tags` - (Optional, string) Tags associated with the feature.
+- `tags` - (Optional, string) Tags associated with the environment.
 - `color_code` - (Optional, string) Color code to distinguish the environment.
+The Hex code for the color.
+For example `#FF0000` for `red`.

 ## Attribute Reference

-The following attributes are exported:
+In addition to all argument references list, you can access the following attribute references after your resource is created.

 - `id` - The unique identifier of the environment resource.
+- `created_time` - Creation time of the environment.
+- `updated_time` - Last modified time of the environment data.
+- `href` - Environment URL.